 Mr. Davis continues to provide motivational speeches across North America inspiring and motivating audiences of all ages.
 The Davis’ have added two more children, Sequoyah and Qwnuseia, to their family.

-For over two decades, Mr. Davis has meshed his success as an entrepreneur, with his passion to better the future of Indian Country and serve as a source of inspiration for Native people across North America.
+For over two decades, Mr. Davis has meshed his success as an entrepreneur, with his passion to better the future of Indian Country – in the hopes that his life and accomplishments will serve as a source of inspiration for others.

 - 2015 Recipient of the United States Department of Commerce, Minority Business Development Agency’s National Director of the Year Award

 - 2015 Minority Business News USA Champion in honor of unwavering commitment to supplier diversity

 - Selected as one of the, “Fifty Faces of Indian Country” by Indian Country Today Media Network – 2015

 - 2014 Recipient of the Cherokee Nation Historical Society’s Seven Star Award for accomplishments in music, acting and business